scrabbletank/farhome-rules/spacehome/rulesdoc.md

 - Duration: instant
 - Range: Self

 Sense imminent danger on the weave.
-For the duration you may use your Weaving roll in place of any Reflex or Toughness roll.
+You may use your Weaving roll in place of any Reflex or Toughness roll.

 ***Mastery***: If the attack misses you regain your Reaction.